w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 slug: ../../kusama-statemine
 ---

 Statemine is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
 It is a common good parachain on Kusama (not to be confused with [Statemint](../../learn/learn-common-good-chains.md#statemint), which is a parachain on Polkadot).
 The native token of Statemine is KSM.
 Balance transfers and the Existential Deposit (ED) of KSM on Statemine are about 1/10th of the values on the Relay chain.
+For example, the Existential Deposit of a Statemine account is <RPC network="statemine" path="consts.balances.existentialDeposit" defaultValue={3333333} filter="humanReadable"/>, when compared to <RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={33333333} filter="humanReadable"/>, on Kusama.
 Apart from the core protocol token KSM, the assets held on Statemine can be broadly categorized as

 - Assets backed by an on-chain protocol’s utility